 Life Care: Peace of mind and so much more

-- Unmatched estate protection with an up to 90% refundable entrance fee, safeguarding your long-term health and financial future
+- Safeguard your long-term health and financial future

 - Guaranteed priority access to a full continuum of care, including assisted living, memory care, skilled nursing and rehab

 - No significant change in monthly costs, even if needs change

 - Substantial savings on rising medical care costs, compared to the open market

 - Potential tax benefits, as certain fees can qualify as prepaid medical expenses

 Several IRS rulings have established that a portion of the entrance fee and a portion of the monthly fees paid for Life Care are deductible as prepaid medical expenses.
 You’ll be wise to discuss your individual tax situation with your personal tax adviser.